amir-elahi/amir-elahi/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

-I am Amir, studing and passionate about chemistry and chemical engineering and the interplay of computer science with these fields.
-I will happily welcome new ideas and collaboration, so please reach out with anything you find me useful for 😄.
-Here is a TL;DR of me:
+I'm Amir, a chemistry and chemical engineering enthusiast diving into the world of computer science.
+I'm currently pursuing my PhD at EPFL, where I'm exploring the fascinating realm of time series prediction using foundation models.

+In addition to my studies, I'm delving into the integration of machine learning in chemistry and various engineering disciplines, always eager to learn and collaborate on new ideas.

+Here's a quick snapshot of me:
- - 🏛 I am a PhD student at École polytechnique fédérale de Lausanne (EPFL)
+ - 🏛️ PhD student at EPFL
- - 🔭 I'm working on prediction of time series using foundation models
+ - 🔭 Researching time series prediction with foundation models
- - 🧗‍♂️ I'm learning about the use of ML in chemistry and other branches of engineering
+ - 🧗‍♂️ Exploring ML applications in chemistry and engineering
- - ⛰ My experiences are in process modelling and optimization.
-Plus some experience in Lab work and pharma industires
+ - ⛰️ Experienced in process modeling, optimization, and a bit of lab work in the pharma industry.

+Feel free to connect and share your thoughts or ideas! 😄💯